woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Fix   - Title/Description fields in the settings should appear based on Enable PayPal Express Checkout.

 = 1.4.5 =
 * Add   - Invoice Prefix now has the ability to be empty.
 * Fix   - Additional compatibility fixes for line items.